saw303/artinaut/README.md

 - ✅ Support for local repositories
 - ✅ Support for virtual repositories (combine a collection of local or remote repositories and expose it as one repository)
 - ✅ Support for MariaDB 10.3+
+- ✅ Support for Group management
+- ⏸ Support for User management

 ### Release 0.2 🐣 - Do first steps